-- Scenario 1: Base Case the calibration model which includes all currently consented groundwater takes at a total peak annual abstraction rate of 12,421,851 m3/year. - Scenario 2: Proposed Extraction includes current and proposed groundwater extraction totalling a combined peak annual rate of 12,661,851 m3/year. - Scenario 3: Low Permeability-Proposed Extraction Groundwater extraction is the same as in Scenario 2 with horizontal hydraulic conductivity of Layer 2 decreased to 1x10-7 m/s in both the coastal sands and weathered sand regions to simulate a hard pan extending over the model area.
+- Scenario 1: Naturalised the calibration model with no groundwater pumping included in the simulation. - Scenario 2: Proposed Extraction includes all current and proposed groundwater takes including the 126,000 m3/year proposed for this application. - Scenario 3: Low Permeability-Proposed Extraction Groundwater extraction is the same as in Scenario 2 with horizontal hydraulic conductivity of Model Layer 2 decreased to 1x10-7 m/s to simulate a hard pan extending over the model area.

 From an assessment of effects perspective, it is important to focus on annual volumes.
 However, simulated pumping in the model is premised on peak daily rates (consented or proposed) pumped until the annual volume is reached (cap).
-However, due to variable stress period length ranging from a minimum of 13 days to a maximum of 185 days, the average pumping rate reported from the model is always less than the peak rate due to days within the stress period where pumping was not required.
-Historical dates where the maximum annual volume (consented or proposed) was simulated included 1964, 1974, 1983, 1991, and 2010.
+Due to variable stress period length ranging from a minimum of 13 days to a maximum of 185 days, the average pumping rate reported from the model is always less than the peak rate due to days within the stress period where pumping was not required.
+Historical dates where the maximum annual volume (consented or proposed) was simulated included 1974, 1991, and 2010.